janlelis/idiosyncratic-ruby.com/source/posts/18-con-struct-attributes.html.md

 ### Inherit

-One way to add custom methods to a struct is to directley sub-class it:
+One way to add custom methods to a struct is to directly sub-class it:

     class Person < Struct.new(:name, :age)
       def name_and_age